 Purpose: The purpose of this policy is to provide written processes about - (a) how the school will respond to harm, or allegations of harm, to students under 18 years of age; and (b) the appropriate conduct of the school's staff and students, so as to comply with accreditation requirements.
-Scope (policy applies to): Students and employees, including full-time, part-time, permanent, fixed-term and casual employees, as well as contractors, volunteers and people undertaking work experience or vocational placements at SLFA and its Silver Lining School (Ficks Crossing (SLS(FC)).
-Accreditation and Governance Requirements of the school: To attain and maintain accreditation, a school must implement written student welfare processes about the appropriate conduct of staff and students, how a student or person can submit a report of harm or inappropriate conduct by a staff member and how a school will respond to harm or allegations of harm to students.
+Scope (policy applies to): casual employees, as well as contrac ull-time, part-time, permanent, fixed-term and tors, volunteers and people undertaking work at SLFA and its Silver Lining School (Ficks Accreditation and Governance Requirements of the school: To attain and maintain accreditation, a school must implement written student welfare processes about the appropriate conduct of staff and students, how a student or person can submit a report of harm or inappropriate conduct by a staff member and how a school will respond to harm or allegations of harm to students.
 Processes for reporting must comply with sections 366 and 366A of the Education (General Provisions) Act 2006 (Qld) and section 13E of the Child Protection Act 1999 (Qld).
 The Child Protection Policy is a mandatory policy required for school accreditation and legal purposes.
 Mandatory policies are those that the board is responsible for overseeing as part of their governance responsibilities; the policy should be reviewed annually.
-Policy Status: Version 5 - Approved Supersedes: Version 4 - January 2023 Authorised by: School Governing Body Date of Authorisation: October 2023 References and Related Policies: Education (Queensland College of Working with Children (Risk Management Strategy) Working with Children (Risk Management Strategy) Criminal Code Act 1899 (Qld) - see Complaints Handling Policy (and Found Risk Management Strategy) (Risk Management and Screening) et 2006 (Qld) egulation 2017 (Qld) tate Schools) Act 2017 (Qld) tate Schools) Regulation 2017 (Qld) f Teachers) Act 2005 (Qld) gement and Screening) Act 2000 (Qld) gement and Screening) Regulations 2020 (Qld) ections 229BB and 229BC Procedure) (SLFA policy) (for the Working with Children et) Act 2000) ('QCT') Professional Boundaries: A Guideline Review Date: Annually (or more often if required or in response to legislative changes).
-Next Review Date: October 2024 Policy Owner: SLFA School Governing Body (the Boa ard of Directors).
+Policy Status: Version 6 - Approved Supersedes: Version 5 - October 2023 Authorised by: School Governing Body Date of Authorisation: September 2024 References and Related Policies: Education (Queensland College of Working with Children (Risk Manager of Risk Manager of Risk et 2006 (Qld) egulation 2017 (Qld) tate Schools) Act 2017 (Qld) tate Schools) Regulation 2017 (Qld) f Teachers) Act 2005 (Qld) gement and Screening) Act 2000 (Qld) gement and Screening) Regulations 2020 (Qld) ections 229BB and 229BC Procedure) (SLFA policy) (for the Working with Children et) Act 2000) ('QCT') Professional Boundaries: A Guideline Review Date: Annually (or more often if required or in response to legislative changes).
+Next Review Date: September 2025 Policy Owner: SLFA School Governing Body (the Boa ard of Directors).

-1 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) reg 16.
+&lt;sup>1 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) reg 16.